Skip to content

 This opening also allows sunlight to pour in each morning.
 The angle of the windows is particularly placed so that every year on the anniversary of the attacks, the sun shines directly through the skylight and illuminates the main hall at 10:28 a.m. (the time of the collapse of the second tower).
 It’s called the “Way Of Light.”
 Calatrava positioned the building slightly tilted from the street grid in order to achieve the effect.

 While the complex design was responsible for several construction delays, the building is now a regular destination for visitors to Ground Zero.
-People love to take photos in and around the monumental structure (more on this below).
+People take pictures in and around the monumental structure.

 The Oculus also connects people from all around the city — and around the world.
 Commuters using the Oculus will find trains leading to New Jersey and across NYC.
 As it was intended, the station serves the PATH train, but it also makes a direct connection to over 10 other subway lines.